Box Cutter (Breaking Bad): Reviews

 Matt Richenthal of TV Fanatic praised the episode for its effectiveness in scenes featuring little dialogue, particularly with Jesse and Gus, claiming, "No show does silence like Breaking Bad."
 He also complimented Cranston's desperate monologue while trying to convince Gus not to kill him, claiming it provided a deep insight into Walt's character and his inability to accept responsibility for his actions.
 Zap2it writer Rick Porter called the scene with Gus killing Victor a "master class in building tension" due to the strong writing, direction and acting, particularly by Esposito.
 Scott Wampler of Collider.com called it "a fantastic, bloody, shocking season premiere, one of the best in the show's history".
 He particularly praised Esposito's performance and suggested it could make the actor worthy of contention for an Emmy Award.
 BlackBook magazine writer Chris Mohney strongly praised Esposito's performance, and described his silence and calm during the climactic scene as "one of the great recent moments of TV menace".
 June Thomas of Slate magazine called it a "fine opening episode" that did not advance the plot significantly but "served as an artful reminder of where the characters stand psychologically".
 Thomas said she believed the episode demonstrated that Walter is in fact a weak man, comparing his useless pleas to Gus to his ineffective attempts to mislead Skyler about his drug-manufacturing activities in earlier seasons.
 Not all reviews were positive.
 Jessica Grose, also of Slate magazine, said while she prefers episodes that mixed its darker aspects with black humor, "Box Cutter" was "all claustrophobia and fear".
 The Philadelphia Inquirer columnist David Hiltbrand condemned the violent scene with Victor's death, which he called "totally gratuitous ... serv[ing] no plot or character purpose".

-In 2019 The Ringer ranked "Box Cutter" as the 5th best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Box Cutter" as the 5th best out of the 62 total Breaking Bad episodes.
+Vulture ranked it 29th overall.